 - Review education opportunities you have provided for your employees.
 Figure out if they have been informed of what to do in the event they witness of even experience harassment or discrimination.
 Make sure that those that need special accommodation for medical or religious reasons know the procedures required to get it.

 - Figure out if the current job descriptions accurately describe what your employees actually do.
 Are your employees aware of their performance, good or bad?
 Are your managers properly evaluating employees?
 Determine the best way to communicate your expectations to your managers and employees.

-At Vreeland Insurance Inc., we understand that the decision to buy or rent a property for your business can be difficult.
-Call us today for information on our Rental Property Insurance Plans.
-877.755.3767
+At Vreeland Insurance Inc., we understand the importance of being up to date with employment practices.
+Call us today at 877.755.3767 for information on our New Jersey Employment Practices Liability Plans.